Gardner slam lifts Yanks over Red Sox 5-3 for 2-game sweep

+“About time.
+I think he was just waiting for the right moment,” teammate Aaron Judge said with a mischievous grin.

 J.D.
-Martinez hit a first-inning home run off Yankees starter J.A.
-Happ, just like he did in the AL Division Series opener last October, and Christian Vázquez hit a two-run homer in the second for a 3-0 lead.
+Martinez hit a first-inning home run off J.A.
+Happ, just like he did in the AL Division Series opener last October, and Christian Vázquez’s two-run homer in the second built a 3-0 lead.
 The Yankees were on the verge of failing to win any of their first four home series for the first time since 1913, according to the Elias Sports Bureau.

 Clint Frazier started the comeback with an RBI double in the fourth against former Yankee Nathan Eovaldi, and New York loaded the bases in the seventh against Brandon Workman on Frazier’s single and walks to Mike Tauchman and Austin Romine.

-Brasier relieved and got ahead 0-2, then left a fastball up that Gardner drove 364 feet over the right-field scoreboard.
+Brasier got ahead 0-2 as Gardner took a slider and fouled off another.
+Brasier left a fastball up that Gardner drove 364 feet over the right-field scoreboard.

+“It was chaos.
+The Stadium was rocking.
+Our dugout was going crazy,” Judge said.

 Tommy Kahnle (1-0) got two outs for the win, Adam Ottavino retired Eduardo Núñez on a bases-loaded flyout that ended the eighth and Aroldis Chapman got three straight outs for his third save as the Yankees improved to 8-9, including 5-6 at home.

-Only once before had the Yankees lost or split their first four home series.
-They started 1913 with 17 home losses and a tie in their first season at the Polo Grounds, winning the opener of their seventh home series on June 7 against the Chicago White Sox.
+Frazier had three hits and raised his average to .333 in 45 at-bats with 12 RBIs.
+He proclaimed before spring training he hoped to take away Gardner’s job — some day.

+“He’s been like a dad at the field for me,” the 24-year-old Frazier said.
+“He’s always led me in the right direction.
+He’s let me be myself around him regardless of how ridiculous at times I’ve acted.
+So he’s a great guy to come in here and be good to the young guys.”

 Boston dropped to 6-13, the worst start for a World Series champion since the 1998 Florida Marlins opened 5-14.
-The Red Sox did not lose their 13th game last year until May 14 and already face daunting math: No team has lost 12 or more of its first 18 games and reached the playoffs since the 2002 Anaheim Angels, who won the World Series.
-They’re eight games behind the AL East-leading Tampa Bay Rays.
+The Red Sox did not lose their 13th game last year until May 14 and face daunting math: No team has lost 12 or more of its first 18 games and reached the playoffs since the 2002 Anaheim Angels, who won the World Series.

-Red Sox second baseman Dustin Pedroia left in the second inning because of left knee discomfort, a sign that a return trip to the injured list is possible.
-Pedroia played the field for the first time since Saturday, and the Red Sox head to Tampa Bay for a series on artificial turf.

-Eovaldi and Happ both remained winless.
-Eovaldi allowed an unearned run and three hits in six innings, while Happ gave up three runs and six hits in 6 1/3 innings.
-Happ has allowed six home runs in 18 2/3 innings over four starts.
+“I made a bad pitch on a good count for me and it bit me in the butt,” Brasier said.

 GLOVE GEM

-Boston 1B Steve Pearce saved two runs, diving for a backhand snag of Gio Urshela’s two-out chopper with runners on second and third in the fourth, then throwing to Eovadli covering first for the out.
+Boston 1B Steve Pearce saved two runs, diving for a backhand snag of Gio Urshela’s two-out chopper with runners on second and third in the fourth, then throwing to Eovadli covering first.

 TRAINER’S ROOM